iVis-at-Bilkent/cytoscape.js-grid-guide/README.md

     // General
     gridSpacing: 20, // Distance between the lines of the grid.
     snapToGridCenter: true, // Snaps nodes to center of gridlines.
 When false, snaps to gridlines themselves.
+Note that either snapToGridOnRelease or snapToGridDuringDrag must be true.

     // Draw Grid
     zoomDash: true, // Determines whether the size of the dashes should change when the drawing is zoomed in and out if grid is drawn.